-A protein skimmer can be an indispensable piece of equipment for marine and reef aquariums.
+A protein skimmer can be an indispensable piece of equipment for saltwater and reef aquariums.
 Since it is not a simple plug and run filter, an understanding of the protein skimmer is required in order to properly adjust and maintain this mechanical device.

 The main purpose of skimming is to remove organic matter from the water before it decays.
 Organic matter that has not been removed will break down to ammonia, nitrite, and nitrates.